tarantool/doc/doc/reference/reference_sql/sql.rst

 expressed with exponential notation.
 The range of possible values is between 0 and +2^64, or NULL.

+.. _sql_data_type_double:

+DOUBLE values are numbers that do contain decimal points (for example 0.5) or are expressed with exponential notation (for example 5E-1).
+The range of possible values is the same as for the IEEE 754 floating-point standard, or NULL.
+Numbers outside the range of DOUBLE literals may be displayed as -inf or inf.

 .. _sql_data_type_number:

-NUMBER values are numbers that do contain decimal points (for example 0.5) or are expressed with exponential notation (for example 5E-1).
-The range of possible values is the same as for the IEEE 754 floating-point standard, or NULL.
-Numbers outside the range of NUMBER literals may be displayed as -inf or inf.
+NUMBER values have the same range as DOUBLE values.
+But NUMBER values may also also be integers, and, if so, arithmetic operation results will be exact rather than approximate.
+There is no literal format for NUMBER (literals like ``1.5`` or ``1E555`` are considered to be DOUBLEs), so use :ref:`CAST <sql_function_cast>` to insist that a number has data type NUMBER, but that is rarely necessary.
+See the description of NoSQL type :ref:`'number' <index-box_number>`.

 .. _sql_data_type_string: